LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 Web accessibility is covered by the Public Sector Bodies Accessibility Regulations 2018.
 This says websites should be accessible to level AA from the [WCAG 2.1 standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
 They must publish an Accessibility Statement to say how this has been achieved, and how problems are being addressed.

 2018?
-That old news!
+That's old news!
 There have been two years to get up to standard, ending on 23rd September 2020.
 Comprehensive guidelines are available at [accessibility requirements for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).

 An example of poor web content is links containing 'click here'.
 People do this because they've seen it a lot.
 But not everyone 'clicks', unless they're using a mouse.
 And the word 'here' is only valid when looking at a page.
 It's making assumptions about how users interact with web pages.